 We may like to use a gatha/poem as we walk.
 Taking two or three steps for each in-breath and each out-breath,

-- And find support from other people, come to a meditation group, spend time with spiritul friends and support each other in mindful speaking and listening.
+You can get support from other people, come to a meditation group, spend time with spiritual friends and support each other in mindful speaking and listening.

 I am aware of the suffering that can be caused by unmindful speech and the inability to listen to others, I am committed to cultivating kind speech and compassionate listening in order to relieve suffering and to promote reconciliation and peace in myself and among other people.

 Knowing that words can create happiness or suffering, I am committed to speaking truthfully using words that inspire confidence, joy, and hope.